Best Tips To Reduce Stress In Horses

 It can also negatively affect their mental health, leading to anxiety and depression.
 In addition, stress can negatively impact a horse's performance, whether in the show ring, on the trail, or during training.

-Reducing stress in horses is also important for relationship building between horses and their owners or handlers.
+Reducing stress in horses is also important for building relationships between horses and their owners or handlers.

 By providing a safe and comfortable environment and spending quality time with their horse, owners can improve their relationship with their horses and foster a deeper connection.